ihsn/SDCTheory/anon_methods.rst

 sample size; and 6) the release type (see the Section `Release Types <SDC_intro.html#Release Types>`__ ).
 Commonly applied levels for the :math:`k`-anonymity threshold are 3 and 5.

-:numref:`tab55` illustrates the influence of the importance vector and :math:`k`-anonymity threshold on the running time, global risk after suppression and total number of suppressions required to achieve this :math:`k`-anonymity threshold.
+:numref:`tab55` illustrates the influence of specifying the order of importance and the
+:math:`k`-anonymity threshold on the global risk after suppression and total number of suppressions required to achieve this :math:`k`-anonymity threshold.
 The dataset contains about 63,000 individuals.
 The higher the :math:`k`-anonymity threshold, the more